 When working with my coach at the PFL program, here are some of the steps we took to get me where I wanted to go:

-1. Understand the firm’s client capacity.
-A solo estate planner can expect to serve 6-8 clients per month working full time or more.
+As a solo estate planner, you can expect to serve 6-8 clients per month working full time or more.
 That’s because you’re not only acting as a lawyer, you’re also the firm’s manager, marketer, admin person, intake specialist, receptionist, drafter, plan coordinator and funding coordinator (among other things).
 If you’re reaching six clients per month consistently, you will be making a decent amount of money but you will be exhausted.
 By the time you reach eight clients a month, I promise, you will be pulling out your hair.

 - Your average fee per client (and if you’re not a flat fee firm, you should be!)